Bill Engvall

 William Ray Engvall Jr. (born July 27, 1957) is an American stand-up comedian, actor, and television host.
-Engvall has released a number of stand-up comedy albums through Warner Records and the defunct BNA Records.
-His commercially successful album is the 1996 debut Here's Your Sign, certified platinum by the Recording Industry Association of America.
+He has released stand-up comedy albums through Warner Records and BNA Records, which is defunct.
+His most-known album is his 1996 debut Here's Your Sign, certified platinum by the Recording Industry Association of America.
 The album derives its name from Engvall's signature routine "here's your sign", wherein he offers "signs" to people whom he deems lacking in intellect.
-He has toured as a comedian both by himself and as a member of Blue Collar Comedy Tour, which included Jeff Foxworthy, Larry the Cable Guy, and Ron White.
+He has toured as a comedian both by himself and as a member of Blue Collar Comedy Tour which included Jeff Foxworthy, Larry the Cable Guy, and Ron White.
 Engvall's television roles include Delta, The Jeff Foxworthy Show, The Bill Engvall Show, and Lingo.

 Early life

 William Ray Engvall Jr. was born in Galveston, Texas on July 27, 1957.
-His father, William Ray Engvall Sr. (1934–2018), was a U.S. Navy doctor, who then went into private practice.
+His father, William Ray Engvall Sr. (1934–2018), was a U. S. Navy doctor, who then went into private practice.
 His mother Jeanne (née Shinkle; 1936–2023) was a histotechnologist and realtor.
-Engvall spent most of his childhood living first in Galveston, then in Winslow, Arizona, then moving back to near Dallas, Texas during middle school.
-Following graduation from Richardson High School in Richardson, Texas, where he chose trombone when the teacher gave him the choice of either that or the tuba which led him into the jazz marching band, Engvall attended Southwestern University in Georgetown, Texas, intending to earn a bachelor's degree and become a teacher.
-While at Southwestern he was a member of Xi chapter of the Kappa Alpha Order.
-Engvall left college without graduating and worked a series of jobs, including tour guide at Inner Space Caverns, and disc jockey in a Dallas, Texas nightclub.
-It was while working as the club DJ that he first ventured into stand-up comedy at amateur and open mic nights around Dallas.
+During his childhood, he lived in Winslow, Arizona and Dallas, Texas (middle school years).
+He went to Richardson High School in Richardson, Texas and chose to play trombone when the teacher gave him the choice of either that or tuba, leading him to join the jazz marching band, After graduating, he attended Southwestern University in Georgetown, Texas, intending to earn a bachelor's degree and become a teacher.
+While at Southwestern, he was a member of Xi chapter of the Kappa Alpha Order.

+Bill Engvall left college without graduating and worked a series of jobs including being a tour guide at Inner Space Cavern in Georgetown and disc jockey in a Dallas nightclub.
+While being a club DJ, he ventured into stand-up comedy at amateur and open mic nights around Dallas.